petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-selling-points/portal-heritage-and-tailoring-liferay.md

 Digital experience platforms empower companies to embrace digital transformation.
 A key to effective digital transformation is providing seamless experiences by breaking down the barriers between disparate systems.

-Portal-heritage platforms like Liferay excel at integrating back-end and legacy systems.
+Portal-heritage platforms like Liferay excel at integrating backend and legacy systems.
 These give customers, employees, and other end users access to the data they need across multiple applications within a company.

 For example, customer data locked in a CRM or company’s marketing automation tool can be unified and shared easily through a portal-heritage DXP.
 This saves businesses and customers time and effort and helps companies better understand and support their target audience.